Lay3rLabs/example-cosmos-eth-bridge/README.md

 # Layer AVS Cosmos -> Eth Bridge Example

-_Clone with --recursive or pull the submodules_ _Currently depends on building WAVS from this PR: https://github.com/Lay3rLabs/WAVS/pull/330_
+* _**Clone with --recursive or remember to pull the submodules**_

 ## One-time setup

 1. **Follow the [Native Install](https://github.com/Lay3rLabs/WAVS/blob/main/docs/QUICKSTART.md#running-natively) instructions on WAVS if you haven't done so already.**

+ _Currently depends on building WAVS from this PR: https://github.com/Lay3rLabs/WAVS/pull/330_

 Short version: